An Interactive Centerpiece

-Vessel – created by Thomas Heatherwick and Heatherwick Studio, one of the world’s foremost design visionaries, and Heatherwick Studio, is a new kind of public landmark: engaging and interactive, meant to be climbed and explored.
+Vessel – created by Thomas Heatherwick, one of the world’s foremost design visionaries, and Heatherwick Studio – is a new kind of public landmark: engaging and interactive, meant to be climbed and explored.
 Comprised of 154 intricately interconnecting flights of stairs—almost 2,500 individual steps— and 80 landings, Vessel will lift the public up, offering a multitude of ways to engage with and experience New York, Hudson Yards and each other.
 In total, Vessel will offer a mile’s worth of pathway rising up above the Gardens.

-Influenced by Indian stepwells, made from hundreds of flights of stairs going down into the ground, the dramatic design of Vessel creates a stage set for New Yorkers and visitors from around the world: geometric lattice of intersecting flights of stairs, whose form rises from a base that is 50 feet in diameter that widens at the top to 150 feet.
+Influenced by Indian stepwells, made from hundreds of flights of stairs going down into the ground, the dramatic design of Vessel creates a stage set for New Yorkers and visitors from around the world: a geometric lattice of intersecting flights of stairs, whose form rises from a base that is 50 feet in diameter and widens at the top to 150 feet.
 It is constructed of a structural painted steel frame, its underside surfaces covered by a polished copper-colored steel skin.